gregorwolf/SAP-NPM-API-collection/apis/mdk-tools/README.md

         mdk deploy --target cf --name "MyWebApplication"
         mdk deploy --target cf --name "MyWebApplication" --project /path/to/Your-MDK-metadata-project
         ```

 - Migrator

-    Migrate the MDK project to the latest schema version including metadata files and script files.
+    Migrate the MDK project to the latest schema version.

     The option '--preview' is only used to list all files that need to be migrated but not to do a real migration.
     ```bash